Socialist Labor Party of America: Coming of Daniel De Leon

+Friedrich Engels was critical of the SLP and referred to it as "the decay of the specifically German party in America" in 1890.

 The year 1890 has long been regarded as a watershed by the SLP as it marked the date when the organization came under the influence of Daniel De Leon.
 A native of the South American island of Curaçao, De Leon had been resident in the United States for 18 years before he began to play a leading role in the American socialist movement.
 De Leon attended a Gymnasium in Hildesheim, Germany in the 1860s before studying at the University of Leyden, from which he graduated in 1872 at the age of 20.
 De Leon was a brilliant student—well versed in history, philosophy and mathematics.
 He was also a linguist with few peers, possessing fluency in Spanish, German, Dutch, Latin, French, English and ancient Greek; and a reading knowledge of Portuguese, Italian and modern Greek.

 Upon graduation, De Leon immigrated to the United States, settling in New York City.
 There he made the acquaintance of a group of Cubans who sought the liberation of their native land and edited their Spanish-language newspaper.
 De Leon paid the bills with a job teaching Latin, Greek and math at a school in Westchester, New York.
 This teaching job enabled De Leon to finance his further education at Columbia Law School, from which he graduated with honors in 1878.
 Thereafter, De Leon moved to Texas, where he practiced law for a time before returning to Columbia University in 1883 to take a position as a lecturer on Latin American diplomacy.

 De Leon seems to have been further politicized by the 1886 workers' campaign for the Eight-Hour Day and the brutal excesses of the police which came with it.
 De Leon was on the committee which nominated Henry George to run for Mayor in that same year and he spoke in public several times on George's behalf during the course of the campaign.
 De Leon participated in the first Nationalist Club in New York City, a group dedicated to advancing the socialist ideas expressed by Edward Bellamy in his extremely popular novel of the day, Looking Backward (1888).
 De Leon was also deeply influenced by The Co-operative Commonwealth by Laurence Gronlund.

 The failings of the Nationalist Club movement to develop a viable program or strategy for winning political power left De Leon searching for an alternative.
 This he found in the scientific determinism underlying the writings of Karl Marx.
 In the fall of 1890, De Leon abandoned his academic career to devote himself full-time to the SLP.
 He was engaged in the spring of 1891 as the party's "National Lecturer", traveling the entire country from coast to coast to speak on the SLP's behalf.
 He was also named the SLP's candidate for Governor of New York in the fall of that same year, gathering a respectable 14,651 votes.